-Do we thus know our Lord as the ascended one, to whom all power is given?
-Only when we do shall we obtain the Holy Ghost.
-Just as it is only as -we know Christ crucified that our sins are pardoned. only as we know Christ risen do we walk in resurrection power and life; only as we know Christ ascended do we receive the Holy Ghost (Acts ii., 33, Ps. lxviii., 18).
-Knowing thus that their Brother, their Master, their Saviour, was at the right hand of power, they meet together.
-They had only one aim -to obtain this baptism.
+Do we know our Lord as the Ascended One, to whom all power is given ?
+Only when we do so shall we obtain the Holy Ghost.
+Just as it is only as we know Christ crucified that our sins are pardoned, so only as we know Christ risen do we walk in resurrection power and life; and only as we know Christ ascended do we receive the Holy Ghost (Acts 2: 33, Ps.
+68: 18).

+Knowing that their Brother, their Master, and their Saviour

+was at the right hand of power, they met together.
+They had only one aim-to obtain this baptism.
 Nothing less would satisfy them.
 Let nothing less satisfy us.
 We meet together and enjoy communion with the saints, and deepen our knowledge of the Bible.
-But let us not be satisfied with this, or with anything less than what God means by a Baptism of the Holy Ghost.
-Only those who have this before them, in this manner, will obtain Him.
+But let us not be satisfied with this, or with anything less than what God means by the baptism of the Holy Ghost.
+Only those who have this before them will obtain Him.